jamesroutley/routley.io/content/posts/terazzo-generator.md

 <div id="circleIntersection"></div>

-TODO: moving image of circles overlapping.
-Use sine wave for movement of one
+To draw the final pattern, we repeatedly generate chips with random sizes, colours and positions.
+If the chip's bounding circle overlaps with an existing chip's bounding circle, we discard it.
+If not, we draw it.

-To draw the final pattern, we:
+<div id="chipPlacement"></div>

-2. Randomly generate a chip.
-If its bounding circle overlaps overlaps with an existing chip's bounding circle, discard it.
-If not, draw it
+## Wrapping up

-3. Repeat
+That's about it!
+There are a couple of limitations I've encountered with this approach.
+Most notably, if you have a small chip with a large bounding circle, you end up with some empty space which will never be filled.
+This leads to sparser patterns than you can get with real terazzo.

-We can control the number of repititions - the more we have, the more densely packed our pattern will be.
+I've also noticed that we sometimes generate very thin shapes when we (for example) generate a triangle with two corners close to one another.
+We could fix this by picking angles that are at least a certain distance away from each other when generating the chip.